-Field Notes Report logo 1 Click Choose File, and select your logo file.
-The logo must be a JPEG or PNG of less than 2 MB in size.
-2 Click Upload .
-A preview of the logo appears to the right.
-You can review the preview to ensure the correct file was uploaded.
-TIPS For best results, use a transparent or white background on your logo • The logo is resized to fit within a 100 x 100 pixel area.
-We recommend that you upload a logo of this size or larger.
-Alarms Enable support for Alarm Notification Clients to connect to Check to use the Alarm Notification Client application.
-See Alarm Popup (page 74) alarm action. this server NOTE When using location-dependent security, users only receive alarm for locations they are allowed to access.
+Alarms Enable support for Alarm Notification Clients to connect to this server Check to use the Alarm Notification Client application.
+See Alarm Popup (page 70) alarm action.
+NOTE When using location-dependent security, users only receive alarms for locations they are allowed to access.
 Schedules Disable Schedules If your system has no need to run schedules, check this box so that the Schedules feature is no longer visible in the i-Vu® Pro interface.

 Trends Keep trends for days Stores trend data in the i-Vu® Pro database for the time you specify.
 This is a default setting that you can change when you set up trends for an individual point.
 Display gap in graph line for missing data Check to show a gap if trend data is missing.
-Source Files All Source Files Use to export source files to a .zip file that can be imported into another Vu® Pro or Field Assistant system.
-Source files include: Control programs (.equipment files only) Drivers Graphics (.view files only) Touchscreen files PAC in the files BACview® filesReport design files for Equipment Values or Trend Sample reports NOTE If import detects a difference between a database file and an import file with the same name, import does not overwrite the database file.
+Source Files All Source Files Use to export source files to a .zip file that can be imported into another i-Vu® Pro or Field Assistant system.
+Source files include: Control programs (.equipment files only) Drivers Graphics (.view files only) Touchscreen files BACview® files Report design files for Equipment Values or Trend Sample reports NOTE If import detects a difference between a database file and an import file with the same name, import does not overwrite the database file.
 A message lists any file differences so that you can resolve them.
-So Commissioning equipment using Field Assistant (page 282).
+See Commissioning equipment using Field Assistant (page 274).
 Download Optimize download for Open PIC controllers Check to increase download speed.
 The full source files are not downloaded into the PIC controllers when this is checked.
 Include graphics in Open programmable controller download Uncheck to increase download speed.
 If you are not changing the graphics, you may not want to include them in every download.
+Clippings Import Click button to import clipping files, which include: Navigation tree items including attached control programs, graphics, drivers, and screen files Trend data • Reports Alarm categories Schedules and schedule group membership (including the entire schedule group and schedules, if it does not exist in the target system) Alarm actions NOTES Does not include operators or alarms A clipping containing CCN controllers does not include the CCN tables.
+When importing a clipping containing CCN devices, you must re-scan the table.